Assault Charges in Pennsylvania

 - The defendant was drugged or the victim of involuntary intoxication; and

 - The defendant suffered from a mental disorder.

 Contact an Experienced Criminal Defense Attorney Today

-If you live in Pennsylvania and were charged with assault, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 to schedule a consultation with an experienced and dedicated criminal defense attorney.
+If you live in Pennsylvania and were charged with assault, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to schedule a consultation with an experienced and dedicated criminal defense attorney.
 We are eager to help you today.